planeklm/razed-mysterybox/README.md

 # Mystery Box by Razed
 **Hello FiveM community!👋**\
-We have created a simple mystery box script, which is fully customizable and utilizes qb-target.
+We have created a simple mystery box script, which is fully customizable and utilizes qb-target and qb-menu.
 Go to blip on the map, and interact with the NPC using your 3rd eye to purchase your mystery box.
 There are 2 options in default, low tier and premium tier (you can add more if you want).

 ![RazedMysteryBoxThumbnail](https://user-images.githubusercontent.com/91488137/198853685-004f9f9b-c030-45f2-a788-7b560311ebaf.png)